+44 (0)1635 508200

 Cognito iQ as a Data Controller – We are only acting as the Data Controller where we are entirely responsible for determining what happens with particular Personal Data, for example, in relation to the Personal Data of our employees, or in relation to our contacts at our Customers for account management and marketing purposes.

 Cognito iQ as a Data Processor – When a Company purchases our Products and / or Services, we will only process Personal Data under instruction of that company and as such will be acting as a Data Processor in relation to that Personal Data.
-Our Customers will be the Data Controller of any Personal Data held on the Services about their employees and anyone it allows to access our Products and Services.
+Our Customers will be the Data Controller of any Personal Data held on the Services about their employees, customers and anyone it allows to access our Products and Services.

 Types of data we collect